Z-Teknologsektionen/ztek/README.md

 Now you should be able to run the project and connect to all relevant databases.
 If the code still throws an error, try restarting the ESLint server by pressing `ctrl + shift + p` and typing `ESLint: Restart ESLint Server`.

+### Common issues

+When checking out a branch, always run `npm install` to make sure you have all the dependencies needed for the project.
+If you are having issues with the project, try running `npm run lint` and `npm run typecheck` to see if there are any errors in the code.
+If you are still having issues, reach out to the other members of Webbgruppen.

+Sometimes prisma does its own thing and throws errors.
+If you are having issues with prisma, try running `npx prisma generate` to regenerate the prisma files.

 ### File Structure

 A typical Next.js project has a specific file structure.
 Here's a brief overview of the main directories and files you'll find in a Next.js project and their roles: